sakthikumar-1/Hospital_Management_SQL_Project/README.md

-##🏥Hospital Management System – SQL Project
+# 🏥 Hospital Management System – SQL Project

 ##  Project Description
 This project is a MySQL-based Hospital Management System designed to manage doctors, patients, and appointments efficiently.